Identify The Differential Equation Solved By

 3. Relate to the original function: Notice that y'' = -(C<sub>1</sub>cos(x) + C<sub>2</sub>sin(x)) = -y.

-4. Form the differential equation: Therefore, y'' + y = 0.
+4. Form the differential equation: Because of this, y'' + y = 0.
 This is the differential equation satisfied by the given function.

 Example 3: Using Known Solutions